 My Lady Thief

-Bored by polite society, Adam sets out to unmask the elusive thief … but he’s not prepared for what he discovers.
+Adam St. Just is one of Society’s most sought after bachelors.
+He’s also the man responsible for Arabella’s nickname.
+Bored by polite society, he sets out to unmask Mayfair’s elusive thief … but he’s not prepared for what he discovers.

 “This is a great historical romance.
 Characters with passion, depth, intelligence, and a great sense of humor.”

 ~ Mary @ Buried Under Romance